 By Julia Yarbough

-Julia Yarbough is a writer in Chico, California.
+Julia Yarbough is a writer living in Chico, Cal.